iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 \end{aligned}
 $$

-The inequality is direct by convexity of $f$ and Lipschitz property of $F$.
+The inequality is by convexity of $f$ and Lipschitz property of $F$.
+The inexact model function upper bound the actual model function.

 **Remarks**

-The above inequality can be interpreted with inexact evaluation of a proximal point evaluation.
+It can be interpreted that the inexact proximal gradient model function is a
-Let's make it precise.